mesonbuild/meson/docs/markdown/snippets/project_options_in_machine_files.md

-## Project options can be set in native or cross files
+## Project and built-in options can be set in native or cross files

 A new set of sections has been added to the cross and native files, `[project options]` and `[<subproject_name>:project options]`, where `subproject_name`